The field IMPACT includes the publications that, to the best of our knowledge, quote the text described in each entry.

 2) As with any other database, although this one is updated monthly, BITRA does not nor will it ever include all existing reviews and quotations.
 The information contained in the field Impact can only be considered as indicative.

 3) It is essential for the correct understanding of the rationale of this field that “impact” not be mistaken for “quality”.
 Indeed, it is perfectly possible that for various reasons, such as language used, treatment of a local subject, publishing distribution or geopolitical origins, an excellent publication may have few or no quotations, or that, in spite of multiple quotations, these do not reach BITRA.
 Likewise, it is perfectly possible that a poor or merely popularizing publication may be massively quoted.
-Thus, it is necessary to stress that Impact is just what its name suggests it is - a reflection of the impact or popularity of publications, and never any kind of quality rating.
+Thus, it is necessary to stress that Impact is just what its name suggests it is - a reflection of the impact or popularity of publications, and not any kind of quality rating, especially in the case of scarcely cited publications.

 The CITID field shows whether the impact of each entry has already been mined.
 If so, there will be an ID number ending in “cit” and followed by “Ok” (e.g. 18cit.
 Ok., or 293cit.
 Ok.)
 In case a given entry does not cite any other publication dealing with Translation Studies (TS), except, possibly, other works by the citing author, the text will be “0Q”, i.e. zero quotations.
 In case it is a collective work which normally does not include quotations, the text will be N/A, i.e. “Non applicable”.
 By combining these three labels, it is easy to calculate how many publications have been mined in BITRA and the results thereof.